philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 - `F3` to start recording.
 - `M-c` to capitalize the first word (`The`).
 - `C-e` to go to the end of the line.
 - `.` to insert a period.
-At this time the first line is good.
+Now the first line is good.
 - `C-a` to go to the beginning of the line (where we started), and the down arrow to go to the next line.